Remote Working

 Set goals

-Not strictly limited for remote working but setting goals and organizing priority tasks will really help to give a sense of having achieved something purposeful with your day.
+Not strictly limited to remote working but setting goals and organising priority tasks will really help to give a sense of having achieved something purposeful with your day.
 Working from home or remotely can be a lonely place and making small wins can help to maintain high spirits.

 Stay in touch with your colleagues regularly

-One of the biggest senses of loss that can come from working remotely is the feeling of togetherness and social interaction with your colleagues.
-Fortunately with the incredible collaboration software tools available to aid working together such as Microsoft Teams, Zoom and Slack, it is easily possible to stay in touch face to face.
-It can feel alien to set an online video conference call where a phone call will do but seeing your beautiful colleague’s face can really lift your day.
-These tools are now going way beyond just video conferencing with plugged in collaboration functionality that enable you to share projects and tasks.
-Regular face to face contact can really negate any sense of isolation.
+One of the biggest losses that can come from working remotely is the feeling of togetherness and social interaction with your colleagues.
+Fortunately, with the incredible collaboration software tools available to aid working together, such as Microsoft Teams, Zoom and Slack, it is easily possible to stay in touch face to face.
+It can feel alien to set an online video conference call where a phone call will do but seeing your colleague’s face can lift your day.
+These tools are now going way beyond just video conferencing, with plugged in collaboration functionality that enable you to share projects and tasks.
+Regular face to face contact can negate any sense of isolation.

 Living with others

-If you aren’t usually working from home and this has been thrust upon you, learning to work under the same roof with others that you cohabit with can present a challenge.
+If you aren’t used to working from home and this is new to you, learning to work under the same roof with others that you cohabit can present a challenge.
 You may be invading someone else’s normal domain and being sympathetic to that can stop unnecessary flair ups.
-Open communication and a good old fashioned chat about how you’d all like things to run could save you from an unexpected ‘ding dong’.
+Open communication about how you’d all like things to run could save you from unexpected tension.

 Make it fun

-Unless you are a complete recluse, working from home with limited contact can be pretty depressing, we are seeing some businesses being pretty creative around video conference social interaction.
-We’ve heard of 10am tea chats over Teams, Friday afternoon happy hour drinks and company quizzes all being used to stave off any boredom.
+Working from home with limited contact can get depressing.
+Some businesses are pretty creative around video conference social interaction, with tea breaks over Teams, Friday afternoon happy hour drinks and company quizzes all being used to stave off any boredom and giving teams a bit of social interaction.

-The Ashdown Group is a specialist permanent, interim and executive recruitment agency.
+The Ashdown Group specialises in IT recruitment, HR recruitment, Marketing recruitment and Accountancy recruitment.
+We support businesses with permanent, contractor and executive recruitment.
 Contact us to register a vacancy.